CelliesProjects/OpenStreetMap-esp32/README.md

 Downloaded tiles are cached in psram for reuse.

 This library should work on any ESP32 type with psram and a LovyanGFX compatible display.
-OSM tiles are either quite large at 128kB or insane large at 512kB per tile so psram is required.
+OSM tiles are quite large at 128kB or insane large at 512kB per tile so psram is required.

 This project is not endorsed by or affiliated with the OpenStreetMap Foundation.
 Use of any OSMF provided service is governed by the [OSMF Terms of Use](https://osmfoundation.org/wiki/Terms_of_Use).